matilde03-research/GPU_Computing/README.md

 ./bin/spmv_ell ./data/Rucci1.mtx 4 100

 the first argument is the type of kernels you want to launch, the second is the MatrixMarket file, the third the warmup cycles and the fourth the number of iterations

+**Important!
+If you want to test all the implement kernels for a matrices you'll need to submit 4 different jobs and change the first parameter of the last line of the sbatch file every time like that:**
+./bin/spmv_coo ./data/Rucci1.mtx 4 100
+./bin/spmv_csr ./data/Rucci1.mtx 4 100
+./bin/spmv_ell ./data/Rucci1.mtx 4 100
+./bin/spmv_cusparse ./data/Rucci1.mtx 4 100

+After that you'll have 4 output file to inspect in the "output" directory that will be created

 To download the matrices you can use the download.sh file.
 It will download the matrices in a directory called "data"